 In this paper he is examines the factors leading to a reduction in manufacturing job worldwide.
 He concludes that job losses are mainly due to increased manufacturing productivity (worldwide, manufacturing productivity is increasing and jobs are decreasing – including China).
 Continue reading

-Toyota in China: Full Speed Ahead, Business Week.
+Toyota in China: Full Speed Ahead [the broken link was removed], Business Week.
 Yoshimi Inaba, who’s driving the Japanese auto maker’s expansion in the Middle Kingdom, discusses the Chinese market and his goals there.
 Toyota’s market share is just 3.5% in China, compared to 13% in the U.S. and more than 40% at home in Japan.

-K&S makes first shipment to China by Buzz Ball
+K&S makes first shipment to China [the broken link was removed] by Buzz Ball

 It is because of these principles that Schwartz was able to make the announcement about the shipment to China.